hobediente/Liquor_Sales_Supervised_Learning_Project/README.md

 # C) Customer Analysis :
 **Step 1 : Exploring the data**
 In this step, I preformed the following using pandas functionalities

+- Group DataFrame by county, summing for the total amount of liquor sold in gallons, and taking the mode for relevant population statics
 - Examine the relationship between population demographics per county and sales

 # C) Customer Analysis :